cev-api/monmon-website-monitor/README.md

 - Optional heartbeat status that prints “checked, no change”.
 - Preset User-Agent selection (Windows, macOS, Linux, mobile, etc.).
 - Saves full diffs to `diffs/` when a message has to be truncated.
+- Content-only mode: Ignore empty/missing content until it reappears, useful for elements that vanish temporarily.
+- Smart selector normalization: Automatically fixes simple class names (`foo bar` → `.foo.bar`).
+- Safe baseline reset: Re-baseline a monitor from the edit menu without triggering a false alert.
+- Stable error categories: DNS, timeout, TLS, proxy, and connection errors are grouped to avoid noisy flip-flopping.
+- Rich-enhanced UI**: If installed, menus and monitor lists are styled; otherwise, plain console mode is used.

 ---